 With the food processor doing most of the work, these easy crabless crab cakes come together quick.
 They can be made ahead for meal prep and are freezer friendly!
-Here’s how to make em’ (see recipe card for details):
+In summary, here’s how to make em’ (see recipe card for details):

 - First, in a food processor, add the artichokes and chickpeas.
 Pulse until chunky, then transfer into a large bowl.